NikitaMarko/locker-network/backend/README.md

 cp .env.example .env
 ```

 Use [`.env.example`](./.env.example) as the canonical template for local configuration.
-It reflects the current local CORS, Google login, Redis station cache, DynamoDB locker cache, and SQS queue settings used by the backend.
+It reflects the current local CORS, Google login, Redis station cache read settings, DynamoDB locker cache read settings, and SQS queue settings used by the backend.

 Refresh-session policy: